my-realm/depth-first/README.md

 Umm, so...

-1. You either need to break the encryption on the file if you don't have the password (this shouldn't be that difficult for you, if you have the right tools and skills), or
+1. You either need to break the encryption on the file if you don't have the password (which, shouldn't be too difficult for you, if you have the right tools and skills), or

-1. You can ask for the password from me, through proper channels, via your embassy in India.
+1. You can ask for the password from me, through proper channels, via your Embassy in India.

+1. There is also the possibility that you had already hacked into my computer networks long time ago, and managed to read all such files while I was writing them.
+But, there are so many more of those "scenarios" in notebooks.

 <br>